shanna/dm-sphinx-adapter/README.txt

 For reliable live(ish) updates in a main + delta scheme it's probably best you schedule them outside of your ORM.
 Andrew (Shodan) Aksyonoff of Sphinx suggests a cronjob or alternatively if you need even less lag to "run indexer in an endless loop, with a few seconds of sleep in between to allow searchd some headroom to pick up the changes".

-== Todo

-* Add DataMapper::Adapters::Sphinx::Client#attribute_set to allow attribute modification on one or more indexes.
-It's the only thing missing if you understand the pitfalls and still want to add thinking-sphinx like delta indexing to your resource.

 == Contributing